 - Rupee-Yen (INR-JPY)

 The rest of the currency pairs are not allowed for trading on stock exchanges by RBI.
+You can trade other currency pairs on the platforms of forex brokers in India.

 #4.
 Commodity Trading in India